tngo0508/tngo0508.github.io/_posts/2026-09-14-create-dotnet-10-mvc-api-solution-template.md

         }
       ],
       "defaultValue": "None",
-      "description": "The type of authentication to configure for the solution."
+      "description": "The type of authentication to configure for the solution.", "shortName": "a"
     },
     "IndividualAuth": {
       "type": "computed",